Lartu/WebSCFL/README.md

 because I always end up fighting against CSS and changing the style of my sites and I'd like to actually focus on the content instead of the styling.

-For examples of pages created with WebSFCL check:
+For examples of websites created with WebSFCL check:
 - [Lartu.net](https://www.lartu.net)
 - [Optativa](https://optativa.github.io)